cfpbackup/hmda-combined-documentation/documentation/publications/loan-level-datasets/lar-data-fields.md

 ### [co-applicant\_age\_above\_62](#co-applicant_age_above_62)

-- **Description:** Whether the applicant or borrower age is 62 or above
+- **Description:** Whether the co-applicant or co-borrower age is 62 or above
 - **Values:**
   - Yes
   - No